510: The Painted Hills

 Cliffhanger is a 1993 film starring Sylvester Stallone as a mountain ranger who gets mixed up with a group of crooks searching for a lost cache of stolen money.
 Stallone is an action star whose other films include Rocky (1976), Rambo: First Blood (1982), and Cobra (1986).

-Leon Trotsky, in the action adventure you never thought he’d make.
+Leon Trotsky, in the action adventure you thought he’d never make.

 Leon Trotsky (1879-1940) was a leader in the 1917 Communist revolution in Russia, along with Joseph Stalin and Lenin.
 However, when Stalin came into power after Lenin’s death, he removed Trotsky from power and exiled him from the country in 1929.
-In 1940 Trotsky was assassinated in his home in Mexico by a Stalinist agent wielding an ax.
+In 1940 Trotsky was assassinated in his home in Mexico by a Stalinist agent wielding an ice axe.

 All right—about time for that Nut Goodie.